-It's inappropriate to call Afghani women by their names.
+It's inappropriate to call Afghan women by their names.
 These women want to change that

 A man following the page reached out to the group with a message of support and attached his wedding invitation containing his bride's full name.

-Arian says that was one of the first times she had ever seen a woman's name on an Afghani wedding invitation.
+Arian says that was one of the first times she had ever seen a woman's name on an Afghan wedding invitation.

-The practice of referring to women in relation to men is Afghani tribal custom.
+The practice of referring to women in relation to men is Afghan tribal custom.
 Women are identified by their relationship to men: as a mother or daughter, wife or sister.

 But since the fall of the Taliban, women are gradually making gains that were long denied them, such as schooling.